mikespencer/resume/README.md

 I'm a front end engineer with experience developing complex, high profile web applications collaborating with both small and large teams.
-I specialise in JavaScript, most recently thriving in an agile environment leveraging modern technologies such as React and Redux.
-I pride myself in writing scalable, elegant code — creating simple solutions to complex problems.
+I specialise in JavaScript,thriving in an agile environmentleveraging modern technologies such as React and Redux.
+I pride myselfin writing scalable, elegant code — creating simple solutions to complex problems.

 ## Skills

-* JavaScript/ES6
+* JavaScript
 * Node.js
-* HTML5
-* CSS3
+* TypeScript
-* SASS/SCSS/LESS
+* HTML
+* CSS / SCSS / LESS
 * React
 * Redux
+* Webpack
+* Jest
 * Backbone
-* jQuery
-* Handlebars
 * Responsive Design
 * TDD
+* Agile
 * Python
 * Java/JSP
-* PHP

 ## Experience

+### Squarespace ‑ New York, NY

+#### Team Lead, Interface Architecture (Aug 2019 ‑ Present)
+#### Senior Software Engineer (Jan 2019 ‑ Present)
+#### Software Engineer (Feb 2018 ‑ Jan 2019)

+* Led a team of 5 engineers practicing agile methodoligies to iteratively release quality products.
+* Architected and orchestrated the development of a modularised suite of tools for setting up the front end infrastructure for web applications and libraries, including build, i18n, linting and testing setups.
+* Mentored and provided feedback to engineers through code reviews and pair programming.
+* Proposed and led a project to convert the CMS's custom JavaScript router to TypeScript, add sufficient unit, integration and e2e test coverage and to refactor the router to be more effective.
+* Supported and streamlined the CMS's front end CI pipeline and development workflows by building custom integrations into tools such as Webpack, Babel, Jest and ESLint.
+* Maintained the overarching front end architecture of the CMS, including a custom JavaScript router and the front end automated testing infrastructure.

 ### Meetup - New York, NY

-#### UI Engineer - Meetup Pro (January 2016 - December 2017)
+#### UI Engineer (Jan 2016 - Dec 2017)

 * Architectural lead for replatforming Meetup Pro from a legacy monolithic codebase to a microservice backed Hapi + React + Redux isomorphic/universal SPA, leveraging the latest tools such as Flow, Jest and Reselect.
 * Squad lead for replatforming the Members and Chapters network admin features for Meetup Pro organizers — two of the most powerful features offered by Meetup Pro.
 Responsible for breaking down/organising/estimating tasks, keeping the team in sync, writing documentation and implementing features.
 * Led the development of a React UI component library for use throughout Meetup Pro.
 Some technologies used: Storybook for UI development and documentation/cataloging, CSS modules, Flow and Rollup among others.
 * Developed a multi-step signup flow for Meetup Pro, allowing members to upgrade their Meetup accounts to Pro accounts.
 * Mentored an intern and junior engineers by participating in regular pair programming, training sessions and code reviews.
 * Spearheaded the transition to the new Meetup web platform and provided feedback to shape the architecture of it.
 * Evaluated and introduced tools such as Enzyme, Recompose and Redux Form into Meetup Pro's SPA.

-### Meetup - New York, NY

-#### UI Engineer (February 2014 - January 2016)

-* Migrated the JavaScript build in the Meetup codebase from RequireJS to Webpack — introducing tools such as Babel, empowering engineers to write better code by taking advantage of ES6 features.
+* Migrated the JavaScript build in the legacy Meetup codebase from RequireJS to Webpack — introducing tools such as Babel, empowering engineers to write better code by taking advantage of ES6 features.
-* Introduced unit testing into the Meetup codebase using Karma and Jasmine.
+* Introduced unit testing into the legacy Meetup codebase using Karma and Jasmine.
 * Hosted workshops on topics such as TDD, writing good unit tests and latest ES6 features.
-* Built payment related features, including contributions allowing members to give money to a Meetup group and a subscription management tool utilising Backbone with Handlebars templates.
-* Standardised JavaScript code style by introducing JSCS.

 ### The Washington Post - Washington, DC

-#### Manager and Lead Commercial Web Developer (Nov 2011 – February 2014)
+#### Manager and Lead Commercial Web Developer (Nov 2011 – Feb 2014)

+#### Commercial Web Developer (Oct 2009 – Nov 2011)

 * Built and implemented custom ad executions while coordinating with departments such as editorial and infrastructure to ensure flawless delivery.
-* Pioneered new innovative ad products throughout the washingtonpost.com, slate.com and theroot.com.
-* Wrote efficient, scalable code on a daily basis to optimise website performance for The Washington Post's millions of daily users.
-* Member of the Page Performance Team with the goal of optimising website speed and performance.
-* Deployed GPT ad scripts throughout washingtonpost.com, slate.com and
-  theroot.com to enhance website performance with fully asynchronous ad loading.
+* Deployed GPT ad scripts throughout washingtonpost.com, slate.com and theroot.com to enhance website performance with fully asynchronous ad loading.
-* Developed and implemented viewable impressions for ads so that they will only render when they are actually seen to improve page performance as well as ad performance metrics.
+* Developed and implemented viewable impressions for ads so that they will only render when they are actually seen to improve page performance and ad performance metrics.

-#### Commercial Web Developer (Oct 2009 – Nov 2011)

-* Worked as part of a team to develop custom ad executions.
-* Developed tools/applications for the Digital Sales team and provided technical support.
 * Built custom client websites using the MovableType CMS, such as China Daily's ChinaWatch.
 * Maintained and enhanced the JavaScript that renders all of the ads on washingtonpost.com, slate.com and theroot.com.
-* Debugged issues with 3rd party creative code.
 * Built a scalable, lightweight, dynamic Flash video player that became the standard video player in custom ad units built in-house.
 * Developed a tool to quickly and easily generate code for ad placements.

 ## Education